 How to demonstrate impact in writing

-Despite four years of Trump’s efforts otherwise, sustainability and social justice are still at the forefront of many people’s minds.
+Sustainability and social justice are still at the forefront of many people’s minds these days.
 Organisations across the world are trying harder to lower their impact and give back to their communities.
 And although some shareholders might not be happy, businesses are increasingly putting other factors above profits.

 All this means that demonstrating impact has become more important than ever.
 Instead of the obligatory CSR page in the annual report, organisations are creating newsletters, dedicated social impact brochures, even content-rich microsites.
 It’s no longer just investors reading – the success of companies like Patagonia or WhoGivesACrap shows that customers and potential hires want to find out more too.